ascend4/ascend4/A4SQP.md

 - These ACOPP14 results suggest the remaining issue is not stale runner state or parameter plumbing.
 It is a core stationarity/active-bound/multiplier quality problem near a feasible point.

+ACOPP14 follow-up, 2026-05-16:

+- CUTEst JSON/TSV reporting now includes final bound activity and bound/free stationarity diagnostics (`bound_lower_active`, `bound_upper_active`,
+  `bound_stationarity_inf`, `bound_worst_index`,
+  `bound_worst_lagrangian_gradient`).
+This showed the late ACOPP14 residual is dominated by stationarity in the reduced space, not by infeasibility.
+- Active-bound restoration is now skipped at already-feasible KKT-convergence points.
+On ACOPP14 this avoids the earlier costly rejected probes and gives the same deterministic feasible stall (`kkt_error ~= 0.287`) as explicitly disabling active-bound restoration.
+- The stationarity correction now uses the same recovered stationarity multipliers as KKT reporting, rather than raw QP row duals.
+This did not solve ACOPP14, but it removes an inconsistency in the core polish step.
+- Two opt-in experiments were added but left disabled by default:
+  `active_bound_release` and `reduced_gradient_polish`.
+The reduced-gradient
+  polish moved ACOPP14 closer to IPOPT's objective and reduced KKT from about `0.287` to `0.208`, but then stalled even at 3000 iterations and was too expensive to enable by default.

+CUTEst scaling follow-up, 2026-05-16:

+- After the core option metadata cleanup, the default rebuilt matrix with `scaleopt=ROW_2NORM` gives 66/89 genuine exact-Lagrangian passes plus one suspect high-KKT LSQ exit.
+- A full rebuilt `scaleopt=NONE` experiment recovered exact-Lagrangian passes for BT4, DEGENLPA, BATCH, BT5, and CANTILVR, but lost BT1, BT12, EXPFITA, and other cases.
+The net exact-Lagrangian count fell to 65/89, so `ROW_2NORM` remains the tracked default for now.
+- Less aggressive row scaling was tested by capping row norms at 2, 5, 10, and 100 instead of 1.
+The best simple profile was `ROW_2NORM_T5`: it raised the exact-Lagrangian matrix to 69/89, gaining BROWNDEN, BT4, BT5, and DEGENLPA, but losing BT1.
+- The C API now has `scaleopt=AUTO` for internally scaled solves.
+It tries `ROW_2NORM_T5` first and, if that solve exits unsuccessfully, retries from the original point with strict `ROW_2NORM`.
+On the 89-problem CUTEst matrix this gives 55/89 BFGS, 62/89 exact-objective, and 70/89 exact-Lagrangian genuine passes.
+This restart is currently only meaningful when the C API owns scaling; ASCEND still supplies explicit adapter-built scales.
+- This is a real solver sensitivity, not just an adapter issue.
+Scaling should remain a controlled profile dimension when investigating specific failures.

 Potential future switches for controlled experiments: